The process

 You can find out more about living donations from NHS Blood and Transplant.

-The closer the match, the less likely it is that the donor kidney will be rejected.
+The closer the match, the less likely the donor kidney will be rejected.

 Urine is tested for the presence of bacteria, glucose, protein and blood.

-High blood pressure can cause kidney damage and may make you unsuitable to be a kidney donor.
-These initial tests are important as they make sure you are in good health to be a donor, that your kidneys are functioning normally and that you do not have any underlying medical problems.
+High blood pressure can cause kidney damage and may make you an unsuitable donor.
+These initial tests are important as they ensure you are in good health to be a donor, that your kidneys are functioning normally and that you do not have any underlying medical problems.

 At your first appointment you will meet your clinical nurse specialist; their role is to take you through the different stages of the donor process and medical tests.
 You will be asked for a